 But now most of us are not living in the same tight-knight communities anymore.

-Instead, modern life drives us towards individuality and isolation.
-In cities, people are constantly exposed to new people every day, but with no deeper connection.
-And the remote working revolution is taking distance in our human relationships a step further.
+The remote working revolution is creating additional distance in our human relationships.
 It is the type of thing that will add so much more misery to people’s lives, leaving them in longings that they don’t full understand.

 But what is a community?